“Does your baby sleep through the night already?! What did you DO??

 What did they do that I don’t???

-Well, chances are that the lucky parents didn’t do anything, if the infant is still really young.
+Well, chances are that the lucky parents didn’t do anything if the infant was still really young.

 Our oldest child slept through the night at the age of 4 (years!).
-My second when she was one year old and my youngest at 4 months old.
-But then he started waking up again as many do at around 4-5 months old.
-A few months later he slept through the night again with no problems at all.
+My second slept through when she was one year old, and my youngest at 4 months old.
+But then he started waking up again, as many do at around 6 months old.
+A few months later, he slept through the night again with no problems at all.

 So what’s the clue?

-Well unfortunately there is no magic key that will solve all your baby sleep problems.
-The goal is though to teach the infant to fall asleep by himself and to get to used to eat only at day time.
+Well, unfortunately, there is no magic key that will solve all your baby’s sleep issues.
+The goal is though, to teach the infant to fall asleep on his or her own and to get used to eating only in the daytime.

 Before listing the tips, here are a few words about baby sleep patterns.
 Would you want to sleep like a baby..?
 Probably not!

-Think about it, while in your stomach, the baby’s “bed" was in constant movement, rocking him gently back to sleep.
+Think about it, while in your stomach, the baby’s “bed” constantly moved, rocking him gently back to sleep.
 Food supply also never stopped.
 Quite different from a steady, roomy crib and no food for many hours…

-So other then biding your time, waiting for your child to get older, the key is to teach him to self-soothe and go back to sleep on his own.
+So other than biding your time, waiting for your child to get older, the key is to teach him to self-soothe and go back to sleep on his own.

 Now to the baby sleep tips.
 I’ve tried all of these tips, although not all of them with all my kids.
 Pick and choose depending on your situation.
 So, here we go: